 How to Promote Your App in 2026: The Distribution Playbook for Solo Founders

 TL;DR: Building an app is the easy part — distribution is where most solo founders fail.
-In 2026, there are three channels that actually work for zero-budget founders: AI search visibility (GEO), community-based distribution (Reddit, forums), and content marketing optimized for both Google and AI engines.
+In 2026, there are three channels that actually work for zero-budget founders: AI search visibility — what Gartner predicts will capture 25% of traditional search volume by 2026 (GEO), community-based distribution (Reddit, forums), and content marketing, which HubSpot's research shows generates 3x more leads per dollar than paid advertising optimized for both Google and AI engines.
 This guide covers all three with specific, actionable steps.

 Key Facts: